JPLDN/Games-Programming-Week-2/Tutorial 1.md

 ### Now it's time to code, if you haven't already, Click on your assets folder, right click inside the folder, click Create -> Folder.

-1. Create a C# Script inside the Script folder, by opening the Script folder, right clicking inside the folder, click Create -> C# Script
+1. Create a C# Script inside the Script folder, by opening the Script folder, right clicking inside the folder, click Create -> C# Script and we'll call it FirstPersonCamera.
 2. Open the script by double clicking and Visual Studios should open up.
 3. We're first going to start off with Variables, so create some space above the void Start() statement by click above it and pressing Spacebar.
 ```.cs